droglenc/NCMTH107/resources/Syllabus-Current.md

 ## Grading

 <img class="img-right" src="../img/grading.jpg">
-You will have the opportunities described below to demonstrate what you have learned in this course.
-An overall grade will be computed from these items as shown in the <a href="#overall-grade">Overall Grade section</a> further below.
+An overall grade will be computed from the items described below and in the <a href="#overall-grade">Overall Grade section</a> further below.

 ### Preparation Checks
-You should prepare for each class period by reading the reading and watching the videos for the module indicated on the [Dates page](Dates-Current){:target="_blank"} and announced at the end of the previous class period.
+You should prepare for each class period with the module reading and videos indicated on the [Dates page](Dates-Current){:target="_blank"} and announced at the end of the previous class period.
 A preparation guide is provided for each module to help you identify key concepts in the reading and videos ([here's an example](../modules/FoundationalDefns_Prep.html){:target="_blank"}).
-You should prepare your own **hand-written**[^1] answers or notes to each question on the preparation guide.
-A "preparation check," for which you can use your notes, but no other resources, will be administered during the first 8 minutes of every class period. **Preparation checks not completed in the first 8 minutes of class cannot be made up.
+You should prepare your own **hand-written**[^1] notes for each item on the preparation guide.
+A "preparation check," for which you can use your notes, but no other resources, will be administered during the first 7 minutes of every class period. **Preparation checks not completed in the first 7 minutes of class cannot be made up.
 Preparation checks taken from outside of the classroom will not be accepted.**

 ### Homework

 <img class="img-right" src="../img/homework.png">
-Each day you will be required to turn in work on the exercises from the previous class period.
+Each day you will be required to turn in work on exercises from the previous class period.
 If you are focused and ask for help during class then most of this work will be completed during class.
 However, you may need to work outside of class or seek additional help from me or the tutors to complete all of this work.
-You are allowed to work with other students on exercises, but substantial copying of the work of others does not lead to learning and will not be accepted.
-The homework you turn in will be graded based on "completeness" according to the following rubric.
+You may work with other students on exercises, but substantial copying of others' work does not lead to learning and will not be accepted.
+Exercises you turn in will be graded based on the following rubric.

 <div class="container-fluid">
   <table class="table table-bordered">